SOC: Security Operations Center Explained

 How a SOC is Staffed and Organized

-Tier 1 analysts are the first responders.
+A SOC uses a tiered structure where Tier 1 analysts handle routine alert triage, Tier 2 analysts investigate complex incidents, and Tier 3 analysts handle advanced threats and threat hunting.
 They monitor alerts coming in from detection tools, whether that's a SIEM, EDR platform, or other security system.
 When an alert appears, a Tier 1 analyst investigates: Is this a real security event, or is it a false positive?
 If it looks real, they gather information.
 What system was affected?
 What actions happened?
 Who else might be at risk?
 They document their findings and make a decision: close the alert as a false positive, handle a minor issue locally, or escalate to Tier 2 or incident response.

 Tier 1 work is heavily procedural.
 There are playbooks for different alert types.
 "When you see alert type X, check for Y, then do Z." A trained analyst follows the playbook, gathers the right information, and makes the right decision.
 This is why Tier 1 is often entry-level in the security world.
 You can train someone to follow procedures and be effective.
 But Tier 1 work is also high-turnover because it's repetitive and can feel unrewarding after months of following the same playbooks.